 Gwen’s face brightened.
 “That I can answer.
 A brand new red Audi R8 Spyder.”

 Hera hesitated with doubt.
-“Isn’t that car rather dear for a delivery truck driver?” she asked.
+“Isn’t that car rather expensive for a delivery truck driver?” she asked.

 Gwen shrugged.
 “I guess so.
 But that doesn’t prove he’s stealing from me.
 Will you see what you can find out about him?
 I’ll pay you whatever you want.”